 Teddy Bridgewater, Johnny Manziel, and Blake Bortles have all been discussed as possible first-round quarterback prospects. *

 But what if the Texans go another route?
 What if they don't select a quarterback at No. 1?
 What if Houston trades down for more picks later in the draft?
-QB Watch is an ongoing series looking at early and mid-round quarterbacks that could be a possible fit for the Texans.
+This is the first part in a series looking at early and mid-round quarterbacks that could be a possible fit for the Texans.